nazibnb/web-portfolio/README.md

-            The caly figures, viewed ths way, become more significant.  they represent genuine force deradation—not just a setback—then "counterattack capability" might be illusory.
+            The caly figurewed ths way, become more significant.  they represent genuine force deradation—not just a setback—then "counterattack capability" might be illusory.
 The STC might lack the abiity to mount meaningful resistance, which simplifiesdi Arabia's holding problem considerably
    ';'
 </head>
 <body>